How to fix landscape drainage issues

 No-Mow Forest Backyard

-This backyard blends modern and natural elements together to create a low-maintenance outdoor living space with a plunge pool, terraced patios, a fire table, water feature, and a outdoor great room.
+2019 AWARD WINNER – This backyard landscape blends modern and natural elements to create a low-maintenance outdoor living space with a trend-setting plunge pool.

 Outdoor Living at Every Level

-Empty nesters in the process of moving back to Minnesota from California, these homeowners envisioned a tranquil and relaxing backyard with a walk-out patio with wood burning fireplace.
-Upstairs, they wished for a private dining patio close to their kitchen.
+2019 AWARD WINNER – Empty nesters envisioned a tranquil and relaxing backyard landscape with a walk-out patio and a wood-burning fireplace.
+Upstairs, there's a private dining patio steps from the kitchen.

 Drainage